appium/appium-uiautomator2-driver/README.md

 ### mobile: shell

 Executes the given shell command on the device under test via ADB connection.
-This extension exposes a potential security risk and thus is only enabled when explicitly activated by the `adb_shell` server [command line feature specifier](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/security.md)
+This extension exposes a potential security risk and thus is only enabled when explicitly activated by the `adb_shell` server command line feature specifier.

 #### Arguments